authelia/authelia/docs/content/en/policies/security.md

 Users can utilize the [security@authelia.com](mailto:security@authelia.com) email address to privately report a vulnerability.
 This is an easy method of users who do not have a GitHub account.

-This email address is only accessible by key members of the team for the purpose of disclosing security vulnerabilities and issues within the __Authelia__ code base.
+This email address is only accessible by members of the [core team] for the purpose of disclosing security vulnerabilities and issues within the __Authelia__ code base.

 ### Chat

-If you wish to chat directly instead of sending an email please use one of the [chat options](../information/contact.md#chat) to direct / private message one of the core team members.
+If you wish to chat directly instead of sending an email please use one of the [chat options](../information/contact.md#chat) to direct / private message one of the [core team] members.

 Please avoid this method unless absolutely necessary.
-We generally prefer that users use either the [GitHub Security](#github-security) or [Email](#email) option rather than this option as it both allows multiple team members to deal with the report and prevents mistakes when contacting a core team member.
+We generally prefer that users use either the [GitHub Security](#github-security) or [Email](#email) option rather than this option as it both allows multiple team members to deal with the report and prevents mistakes when contacting a [core team] member.

-The core team members are identified in [Matrix](../information/contact.md#matrix) as room admins, and in [Discord](../information/contact.md#discord) with the `Core Team` role.
+The [core team] members are identified in [Matrix](../information/contact.md#matrix) as room admins, and in [Discord](../information/contact.md#discord) with the `Core Team` role.

 ## Process